CaraZzzz/DimensionReduction_LinearClassification_Kather/README.md

 There are no data preprocessing and no image augmentation in this code (in fact I tried, but there is no improvement in the performance).

 To improve the performance, you may use more comlex classifier.
+Or you may expect me to implement and update later.